audiolabs/APSRR-2016/reck-font/report.md

-# Report on the reproducibility of "Tempo Estimation for Music Loops and a Simple Confidence Measure"
+# Report on the Reproducibility of "Tempo Estimation for Music Loops and a Simple Confidence Measure"

 This is a reproduction of the paper "Tempo Estimation for Music Loops and a Simple Confidence Measure" from Frederic Font and Xavier Serra for the Audiolabs Audio Processing Seminar WS 2016/2017 by Julian Reck.